telerik/ajax-docs/controls/treeview/troubleshooting/a-script-causes-ie-to-run-slowly.md

 ---
 title: A Script Causes IE to Run Slowly
-page_title: A Script Causes IE to Run Slowly | UI for ASP.NET AJAX Documentation
+page_title: A Script Causes IE to Run Slowly | RadTreeView for ASP.NET AJAX Documentation
 description: A Script Causes IE to Run Slowly
 slug: treeview/troubleshooting/a-script-causes-ie-to-run-slowly
 tags: a,script,causes,ie,to,run,slowly